Hosting and bandwidth provided by WebCentrix.net.

 For those interested in getting the most out of a PowerBook G3, either for day-to-day or "legacy" use, the largely rewritten PowerBook G3 Q&A answers "How do you upgrade the RAM in the PowerBook G3 models?
 How much RAM of what type do these systems actually support?" and "Is it possible to upgrade a PowerBook G3 to a SuperDrive or Blu-ray?" and everything in between.

-EveryMac.com now provides notification of new Q&As and more via an all new Facebook "Fan Page".
-If you use Facebook, please show your support of EveryMac.com by becoming a fan today.
+EveryMac.com now provides notification of new Q&As and more via an all new social media "Fan Page".
+If you use social media, please show your support of EveryMac.com by becoming a fan today.
 Thanks!

-EveryMac.com's Ultimate Mac Lookup -- which allows you to dynamically lookup G3 and later Mac specs and iPod and iPhone specs -- has been updated with additional Serial Number "snippets" and Model Numbers.
-If you bought or received a new Mac, iPod, or iPhone over the holidays, please look it up by the last three characters of its serial number.
+EveryMac.com's Ultimate Mac Lookup -- which allows you to dynamically lookup G3 and later Mac specs and iPod and iPhone specs -- has been updated with additional Serial Numbers and Model Numbers.
+If you bought or received a new Mac, iPod, or iPhone over the holidays, please look it up by its serial number.
 Thousands of identifiers are included already, but if yours isn't, please send it in.
 With your help, the lookup feature will get better and better.
 Thank you.

-To be notified automatically of new Q&As, please use RSS, Twitter, or Facebook.
-In case you missed one, Q&As since the last major update include:
+In case you missed one, a selection of Q&As since the last major update include:

 • Can you use the iPhone with an external keyboard?
 What external keyboard options are available?